sasdallas/reduceOS/README.md

 # Known Bugs
 - **TBD:** Need to remove old paging code.
-- **To be fixed:** QEMU throws an absolute tantrum about floppy drives and throws some weird "no address mark" error.
-Bochs works fine.
 - **Severe:** System calls not working.
 - **Possibly severe:** VBE and ISR both cannot have PIE or they refuse to work.
 - **Unsure:** System crashes multiple times when trying to detect VBE modes, but eventually gets it?
 Unsure if bug with QEMU or code (temporary fix: auto uses 1024*768)